noelesp/BBudget-v2.0/README.md

 Table name & description:

-audit - The audit table adds a new record for every add,login, delete, and modify action (only Login is currently working).
+<strong>audit</strong> - The audit table adds a new record for every add,login, delete, and modify action (only Login is currently working).
-        It's capturing the username, ip, a timestamp an action (login, delete, modify,add) and summary description Every login, delete, add or modify action needs to be captured
+        It's capturing the username, ip, a timestamp an action (login, delete, modify,add) and summary description Every login, delete, add or modify action needs to be captured<br>

 <strong>bbudget_ex</strong> - Table for capturing expenses<br>
 <strong>bbudget_in</strong>  - table for capturing offerings<br>